rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 The easy implementation and broad usefulness makes ordinary serialization the best choice for most CBOR protocols.
 To some degree it is a de facto standard for common CBOR protocols.

-However, it is not suitable if determinism is needed because the order of items in a map is allowed to vary.
+However, it is not suitable if determinism is needed and the CBOR contains maps, because the order of items in a map is allowed to vary.
 See {{WhenDeterministic}}.

 It may also not be suitable in some cases where special functionality is needed like the following:

-* Streaming of of strings, arrays and maps in constrained environments where the length is not known
+* Streaming of strings, arrays and maps in constrained environments where the length is not known
 * Non-trival NaNs need to be supported
 * Hardware environments where integers are encoded/decoded directly from/to hardware registers and shortest-length CBOR arguments would be burdensome

 In those cases, a special/custom serialization can be defined.

-But, for the vast majority of use cases, ordinary serialization provides interoperaibility, small encoded size and low implementation costs.
+Otherwise, for the vast majority of use cases, ordinary serialization provides interoperaibility, small encoded size and low implementation costs.

 ## Relation To Preferred Serialization {#RelationToPreferred}